RichardHerz/dynamic-CO-oxidation/README.md

 The Rev-LiveCode stacks should be saved only with stackFileVersion 2.7 in order to ensure compatibility with the externals.

-To date, we have tested the project:
+We have done limited testing of this open-source project:

 * The simulation runs on a Mac (MacBook Pro 2011) running Mac OS 10.13.2 (High Sierra) using LiveCode Community 8.1.8.